 Apprenticeships created, funds invested and positive outcomes all round.

 By joining our campaign you become a sponsor a sector sponsor.
 Your gifted funds can support growth in a sector that aligns to your corporate social responsibility agenda.
 Click on a sector below to see how you can help small businesses to grow.

 Become our next partner

-We've already confirmed eight sector sponsors, could you be the next?
+We’ve already confirmed a number of partners, could you be the next?

 “As we have unspent apprenticeship levy funds, we would love to identify organizations including small businesses to enable them to support their employees through apprenticeship programmes and make an impact within their business.
 The partnership with LTE Group and their training provider Total People will help us to do this.
 This sector is particularly important to Premier Foods as we have several customer service occupations in Financial Services and Manufacturing where there is a growing shortage of skills.
 We believe that by supporting the sector we are contributing actively to feeding the supply of these relevant skills for the future.”

 Apprenticeship and Graduate Manager, Premier Foods

 We immediately recognised that this was a great opportunity to work with Total People by gifting £100,000 to help develop the next generation of engineers across the built environment.
 These funds supported the attraction and retention of talent in a sector that continues to evolve in support of digital transformation and energy transition.
 Maintaining a focus on Levy Gifting will continue to be important for SPIE UK as we enter 2022 and look to the future development of our industry.